VerenaFetscher/academic-kickstart/content/authors/admin/_index.md

-I am currently teaching seminars on topics in comparative political economy and on the politics of respresentation and economic inequality at the University of Hamburg.
+I am currently teaching seminars on topics in comparative political economy and on the politics of representation and economic inequality at the University of Hamburg.
 Previously, I have thought seminars in comparative political economy at the University of Mannheim.